 HARMONICAS for sale!

-Here's a quick link (USA and Canada) if you'd like to start with the exact same harp that I started with, and still use today:
+Here's a quick link if you'd like to start with the exact same harp that I started with and still use today (Please CLICK ON THE PHOTOS BELOW and you'll be taken to product pages at Amazon):

 Hohner 1896 Marine Band Harmonica C

-During a recent visit to Hohner's national headquarters, I got the chance to try several new models, and one of them amazed me: the Marine Band Crossover.
-It has the same distinctive Marine Band sound, but it's a little easier to play, a little quicker, and the overblows come easier.
+The Marine Band Crossover has the same distinctive Marine Band sound, but it's a little easier to play, a little quicker, and the overblows come easier.
 After more than three decades as a hard-core Marine Band player, I can honestly say: THIS IS A GREAT HARP!
-It's a perfect next step for players of ANY level who can't justify the cost of a custom harp ($120-300) but want a taste of the top-shelf stuff.
+It's a perfect next step for players of ANY level who can't justify the cost of a custom harp ($120-300) but want a taste of the top-shelf.
 Click on the icon for a quick link:

 Hohner Marine Band Crossover Harmonica M2009 C

 Much as I like Marine Bands, I would encourage you to try several different makes and models and see which feels and sounds best to you.
-Lots of professional harp players use the Hohner Special 20 and Golden Melody, for example.
-(Click the icons and you'll be taken to the Musician's Friend product page, where you can learn more--and order, if you wish):
+Lots of professional harp players use the Hohner Special 20 and Golden Melody, for example:

 Hohner 542 Golden Melody Harmonica C

-Most serious blues harmonica players arm themselves not just with 10-hole diatonic harps, but with a somewhat bigger CHROMATIC HARMONICA--the grand piano of the harmonica family.
+Most serious blues harmonica players arm themselves not just with 10-hole diatonic harps, but with a bigger CHROMATIC HARMONICA--the grand piano of the harmonica family.
 Players from the Chicago and West Coast traditions such as Little Walter, William Clarke, Rod Piazza, and Dennis Gruenling make notably powerful use of the chromatic harp.
 Stevie Wonder uses one on "Fingertips."
 If you're going to take the plunge, then I'd encourage you to REALLY take the plunge and buy the model I use: the Hohner Super 64 Chromonica.
-Here's a video in which I'm playing this model:
+Here's a video in which I'm playing this model.
+(Note: the icon below is for the new upgraded version of this model):

-If you'd like to explore the full range of available harmonicas, you'll find links to four reputable suppliers just below--in the US, three overseas.
-Click on the icons and you'll be taken to the websites:
+If you'd like to explore the full range of available harmonicas, you'll find links to three reputable suppliers just below--one in the US, three overseas.
+Click on the icons and you'll be taken to the websites;

 In the USA and CANADA: